teamBugBash/ori2111/README.md

-who has “made a study of the fsreeways of Los Angeles, surfers, Tea\Coffee "Party" (gatherings), aaa America's national parks, the houses of <Beverly> Hills, \nteen-age football players, ^the personal effects of Elizabeth Taylor, the Michigan Womyn's Music Festival, Boy Scouts & her friends, mini-mallsaa, andd tree stumps.” aass
+who has “made a study of the fsreeways of Los Angeles, surfers, Tea\Coffee "Party" (gatherings), aaa America's national parks, the houses of <Beverly> Hills, \nteen-age football players, ^the personal effects of Elizabeth Taylor, the Michigan Womaayn's Music Festival, Boy Scouts & her friends, mini-mallsaa, andd tree stumps.” aass

 | a  |  a |  a |  a | s  |s